insert-coin/CloudyGameThinClient/README.md

 Using only 3 arguments:
 python main.py 127.0.0.1 30000 0
 ```
+However, if you are an end user, you do not need to launch the thin client manually on your own.
+The thin client should be launched automatically by Cloudy Launcher when you want to play a game.

 ## Using The Thin Client
 Press ESC to unlock the mouse cursor from the window.